22 April 2012

 Happy Earth Day, nevertheless.
 I'm staying with a friend this weekend, and last night we were talking about people needing to be spoonfed.
 "If you wake people up," my friend said, "you'd better have breakfast prepared for them."

-But Diana makes a good point, and here's where I struggle.
+Diana makes a good point, however, and here's where I struggle.
 Most (most? the vast majority of) people do not spend their every waking hour feeling concern for the human race, Earth's biosphere, or all the other species we're taking down with us.
 Indeed, I would bet that most people don't even spend a minute a day thinking about these issues.
 So if we try to "wake them up" without having the smell of freshly brewed coffee (or whatever ...
 I don't drink the stuff) wafting into their bedrooms, they will simply roll over, pull the covers over their heads, and go back to sleep.

 But climate change activists are tired, too!
 We'd like to be able to sleep in sometimes, too (and wake up from the nightmare), without always having to get up first to make the breakfast.
 Why can't our governments make the damn breakfast?
 Why can't fossil fuel companies quit stealing all the food from our cereal cupboard?
-Why can't people lay out their own breakfasts before going to bed?
-Why must this be so damn hard, when the solutions are yummy and nutritious for everyone but those heavily invested in fossil fuels – though extremely healthy for their children and grandchildren!
+Why can't people lay out their own breakfasts before going to bed the night before?
+Why must this be so damn hard, when the solutions are yummy and nutritious for everyone but those heavily invested in fossil fuels — though extremely healthy for their children and grandchildren!

 Well, I've just made myself hungry for breakfast, so will leave you with this thought for Earth Day.
 If we don't make the solutions look, smell and taste incredibly delicious (and cheap and available), I guess it doesn't make sense to wake people up.
 They'll just get cranky with us!
 So, into the kitchen with us, fellow climate change activists.
 Let's get cooking together.